Volunteer Management: The Complete Guide for Nonprofits (2026)

 - Community building: Keep your volunteer community strong with social events, team-building activities, and online groups.

-- Conflict mediation: Whenever any group of people come together, some sort of conflict is inevitable.
+- Conflict mediation: Whenever any group of people comes together, some sort of conflict is inevitable.
 Don’t ignore problems within your volunteer base; face them early to keep the situation from spiraling out of control.
 Develop strong systems for handling challenging volunteers and managing interpersonal conflict within your volunteer program.

 - Impact sharing: Your volunteers want to make a difference, so it’s important to communicate the impact they have.
 Collect volunteer impact data and regularly share it with your volunteer base so they know exactly how their actions have improved their community and supported the organizational mission.